Feature image: Matt Woodman

 On the condition of anonymity, an Avon and Somerset employee confirmed that some protective measures were put in place.
 It is unclear what these were, but John remained unsatisfied.

 To protect the identity of John, the specifics of the following events cannot be described.
-But a month after being called into Kenneth Steele House, OCG members again accused John of being a ‘snitch’, triggering a violent incident.
+But a month after being called into Kenneth Steele House, OCG members again accused John of being a ‘snitch’, triggering an incident.
 Could police intervention have prevented the chaos?

 Bent or broken?